Journeys

 • Our Journeys are intended to be as all-inclusive as possible.
 Unless otherwise noted, all personnel; accommodations; meals & snacks; in-country transportation; and permits, permissions & entrance fees are included in our prices, as well as “big ticket” trail items (tent, sleeping bag, sleeping pad, etc.; although you are certainly welcome to bring your own); multiple pre-expedition meetings; expedition dossier; and select GOGO merch.

-Our prices do not include airfare, travel insurance, personal trekking equipment (including clothing, footwear, headlamp, etc.; although we may be able to provide this upon request), alcoholic beverages, or discretionary expenses (e.g. for souvenirs, additional snacks, etc.), or gratuities.
+Our prices do not include airfare, travel insurance, personal trekking equipment (including clothing, footwear, headlamp, etc.; although we can provide this upon request), alcoholic beverages, or discretionary expenses (e.g. for souvenirs, additional snacks, etc.), or gratuities.

 For more info about what is included in our trips, please see the “Inclusions” sections of our Journeys & Small Group Expedition, or feel free to contact us.